danielchyeh/meibo-ML/README.md

 This project is licensed under the MIT License.
 See [LICENSE](https://github.com/danielchyeh/meibo-ML/blob/main/LICENSE) for more details.
 The parts described below follow their original license.

 ## Acknowledgements
 This is a project based on this [pytorch template](https://github.com/victoresque/pytorch-template).
-The pytorch template is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+The pytorch template is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95).
+The template of this github page partially follows [RIDE](https://github.com/frank-xwang/RIDE-LongTailRecognition).